 Implement Effective Job Search Strategies.
 Landing a job offer requires planning, preparation, and persistence.
 Be prepared to apply to many positions, know that even if you are a qualified candidate, you may not get the offer - prepare for rejection and develop your support network of who you lean on when you get discouraged and who will cheer you on and keep your confidence high.

-Watch the ASA Workshop for transitioning post-graduation and job search What Are You Going to Do With That?
+ASA Workshop for transitioning post-graduation and job search What Are You Going to Do With That?
 A Workshop for Undergraduate Sociology Students: Scroll down to workshop video at this link

-Watch the ASA Workshop on Building a Career with a Bachelor's Degree in Sociology: Scroll down to workshop video at this link
+ASA Workshop on Building a Career with a Bachelor's Degree in Sociology: Scroll down to workshop video at this link